 Luxury tax – new tax on luxury vehicles, aircraft and vessels, effective September 1, 2022

 Small business corporate rates

 Personal income tax rates

-Beneficial ownership registries – provincial requirements for privately-held companies to maintain ownership registries proposed in Newfoundland and Labrador and Ontario; already implemented or planned in other provinces
+Beneficial ownership registries – provincial requirements for certain privately held companies to maintain ownership registries implemented in New Brunswick (effective June 10, 2022), Newfoundland and Labrador (effective April 1, 2022) and Ontario (effective January 1, 2023); already implemented or planned in other provinces

 Working with your PwC adviser is essential when considering the following year-end tax planning tactics.
 In addition to tax considerations, your financial plan should reflect investment philosophies, sound business practices and motivational goals.
 Owner-managers should ensure that sufficient funds are retained to meet business objectives; given the uncertainty in the economic environment, cash flow management is especially important.